 If you’ve spent the last fifty years in a cultural vacuum, Ready Player One will do next to nothing for you.
 Coming from the king of nostalgia himself, Steven Spielberg, this is pop culture at its most carbonated.
 It’s way too much but a whole lot of fun.

-Imagine a world where the real world is so unbearable that people choose to spend all their lives in a virtual universe.
+Imagine a world where real life is so utterly unbearable that people choose to spend all their time in a virtual universe instead.
 This is the set up for Ready Player One, the film adaptation of Ernest Cline’s compelling novel.
 Although the action takes place in 2045 – and is visually in the debt of Blade Runner and Spielberg’s own Minority Report – the premise feels strangely plausible for a date much closer in our own future.

 Having authored the book, Cline has co-written the Spielberg film with Zak Penn to be a little – not much – less niche and a touch more dynamic.
 The first task here is to win a drag-race, rather than beat the Dungeons and Dragons character Acererak at a game of Joust and a WarGames sequence becomes a tribute to The Shining.
 A word of warning for the uninitiated: some of the shortcuts work well, others render the dots hard to join.
 Amid the sugary chaos, a lack of coherence and continuity is – ironically, given geek culture – a weakness here.